SeaOfNodes/Simple/chapter09/README.md

 This entire optimization takes about 5 lines in `iter()`, plus the common shared `equals` and `hashCode` (about 50 more lines counting comments).

+One of our invariants is that Types monotonically increase while running peepholes.
+GVN can break this briefly: of the two equivalent Nodes one has already had its `_type` lifted but not the other.
+Depending on which of the two Nodes is kept, we might choose the Node with the "lower" `_type`.
+This is "lower" in the Type lattice sense.
+Both types must be correct, and a `compute()` call on both nodes must produce the same Type, which must be equal to the JOIN.
+A fix is to compute a JOIN (not a MEET) over the two Nodes' types.

 ## Post-Parse Iterate